 The ancients were attuned to this intuitive knowledge and applied it to harness nature by building their standing stones at places they believed would influence the earth’s energy.
 Megalithic monuments were acupuncture points that benefited the flow of the planet’s life force and boosted its fertility.
 John Michel, in his book View over Atlantis, argued that this ancient geometry of the leys and the astrological correspondences of ancient standing stones.
 They point to a lost knowledge with its roots in the legendary civilization of Atlantis.

-I believe some of these ideas are nonsense, but it is certainly the case that my group and I do sense unusual energies at these places and that dowsing appears to respond to these energies.
-There is, of course, a danger of allowing fantasy to rush in to fill in the vacuum left by the absence of empirical facts about prehistory, so I encourage a measured approach to anything we may discover.
-Psychically retrieved information needs to be qualified by historical facts, though few clairvoyants would deny there is something intriguing about the energies we believe we sense at these mysterious places.
+I believe some of these ideas are nonsense.
+However, it is certainly the case that my group and I do sense unusual energies at these places and that dowsing appears to respond to these energies.
+There is, of course, a danger of allowing fantasy to rush in to fill in the vacuum left by the absence of empirical facts about prehistory.
+I encourage a measured approach to anything we may discover.
+Psychically retrieved information needs to be qualified by historical facts.
+Few clairvoyants would deny there is something intriguing about the energies we believe we sense at these mysterious places.

 Dowsing for ley lines is not a mediumistic gift.
-My objective with these outings, and particularly with psychic archaeology, is to refine my students’ psychometry skills, which, as you have read, is a clairsentient pathway toward mediumship.
-Just as psychometry unlocks the history of an object, so too dowsing and consciously attuning oneself to nature’s energy put us in touch with the vibrations of the earth and its history.
+My objective with these outings, and particularly with psychic archaeology, is to refine my students’ psychometry skills.
+These are a clairsentient pathway toward mediumship.
+Just as psychometry unlocks the history of an object, so to dowsing and consciously attuning oneself to nature’s energy put us in touch with the vibrations of the earth and its history.
 According to Eastern philosophy, the prana life force is present in everything.
-I believe it to be a mycelium of energy that connects everything to everything else—including this world with the next.
+I believe it to be a mycelium of energy that connects everything to everything else.
+It connects this world with the next.